 The drug causes impairment with certain nerves in the body, which can lead to difficulty controlling the nerves that are used for starting and maintaining a urine stream.

-Additionally, patients who undergo surgery on the kidneys, urethra, or the bladder, may develop urinary hesitancy when scar tissue leads to a construction of the urethra.
+Additionally, patients who undergo surgery on the kidneys, urethra, or the bladder, may develop hesitancy in urination when scar tissue leads to a construction of the urethra.

 Symptoms of Urinary Hesitancy

 Urinary hesitancy is linked to urinary problems with a person’s urine stream.

 There may be difficulty passing urine, weak urinary stream, but some people may rather find it hard to maintain their urine stream once it has started.
 Both symptoms may develop in a single patient as well.

 In many cases, a patient may develop these symptoms over an extended period of time, which do make it challenging to identify at an early stage for a large number of individual.

 This is why it is always important to take note of changing in urine flow and overall urinary control and to seek advice from a doctor if such symptoms occur.